jessev14/Multiattack-5e/README.md

 game.MA5e.multiattack(itemNameArray, rollType, actor); // rollType and actor arguments are optional (default to "attack" and "canvas.tokens.controlled[0].actor" respectively)
 ```

-## Incompatibilities
-As of core Foundry v0.8.6, MA5e is not compatible with other modules that affect rolling (e.g. Better Rolls for 5e, Midi-QOL, Minimum Rolling Enhancements, etc.).
-Compatibility will be re-implemented once those modules release stable versions for 0.8.X.

 ## Technical Notes

 ### Extra Attacks with default dnd5e roller